Teorigruppen rekryterar forskare och studenter internationellt, och arbetsspråket i gruppen är engelska. Därför är också denna sida på engelska.

 Note, however that we cannot accept applications via e-mail—we can only hire for currently open positions as advertised in official announcements, and all applications must be made via the KTH recruitment system (as per instructions in the announcements).

-I have no open positions for postdocs right now, but will very likely be hiring postdocs again (in both computational complexity theory and SAT solving) in the autumn of 2018 with an intended starting date of August-September 2019.
-The offical announcements should hopefully be posted sometime in October-November 2018 or so.
+I have no open positions for postdocs right now, but will likely be hiring postdocs again (in both computational complexity theory and SAT solving) in the autumn of 2018 with an intended starting date of August-September 2019.
+The offical announcements should hopefully be posted sometime in November-December 2018 or so.

 All of our postdoc positions are fully funded positions (including travel money) with an internationally competitive salary.